BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-b1.md

 ---
 metaTitle: SolarPower B1
-metaDescription: The newest product from SOLAROW.
-Great product for value
+metaDescription: 'The newest product from SOLAROW.
+Great product for value with some unusual '
 addTitleSuffix: true
 socialImage: /images/SOLAROW (1).png
 metaTags: []